-Continue reading “Hello English Review: Achieve Your Learning English Ambitions Through Fun Games and Well-Designed Challenges”
+Continue reading “Hello English App Review: Achieve Your Learning English Ambitions with Fun Games and Well-Designed Challenges”

 Meeting the Brief

 You may have already read some criticism of Duolingo online, and may be sceptical about exactly what its appeal is, or what it even is in the first place.
-Before turning your mind off to the app in the wake of this criticism, let’s see what this app is all about.
-Duolingo, at its most basic, is an app designed to make the process of learning a language not only fun, but more immersive, easier to digest, and more likely to hold your attention than a pile of textbooks or 6 months (or more) of traditional language lessons.
+Before turning your mind off to the app in the wake of this criticism, let’s see what this app is all about with out review.
+Duolingo, at its most basic, is an app designed to make the process of learning English not only fun, but more immersive, easier to digest, and more likely to hold your attention than a pile of textbooks or 6 months (or more) of traditional language lessons.
 For this purpose, it can be said without reservation that Duolingo meets (and arguably exceeds) this brief.

 At the outset of the learning experience, ABA English gives you the option to either dive right in to the learning process, or alternatively, offers you a proficiency test in order to calculate your level of skill in the comprehension of the language.
 The latter option certainly makes the most sense if the language-learner is unsure about their level of skill in understanding and answering questions on the basics of English, so the developer’s decision to include this proficiency test is a very good one.Continue reading “ABA English Review”